wix-incubator/bazelizer/README.md

 ## Design

 This tools assume that pom.xml (e.g. build configurations) will be updated **rarely**.
-So, tool will fetche all dependencies, not related to bazel targets, once and cached by bazel mechanics as maven repository tar archive.
+So, tool will fetch all dependencies, not related to bazel targets, once and cached by bazel mechanics as maven repository tar archive.
 All builds rely on this repository 'image' with ability to inject bazel deps dynamical during build.

 ## Rules

 ### maven_repository_registry

 This is repository rule that generate and register all declared "maven" targets.
-This allow to fetch all deps from maven world only once and cache them.
+This allows to fetch all deps from maven world only once and cache them.

 Usage